 Academic and Career Opportunities

 For academic enrichment, consider completing a learning abroad program or an international internship.
 Outside of the classroom, students can socialize and network by joining the Brazilian Club.
 Upon graduation, the minor in Portuguese and Brazilian studies can be paired with skills from your major degree program, allowing you to enter a number of fields.
-Communication or political science majors, for example, can use their foreign language skills to become translators, interpreters, advocates, and diplomats in local and international arenas.
+Communication, healthcare, or political science majors, for example, can use their foreign language skills to become translators, interpreters, advocates, and diplomats in local and international arenas.
 Business students will be equipped to pursue business ventures abroad, while education majors might consider ESL instruction careers.